Liver Transplant in India

 If the tests find you an active candidate, you’ll be put on the waiting list.
 The list organizes people based on severity, blood type, and body size.
 You’ll be given a priority score and the higher the score the higher up you are on the list.
 Depending on any other conditions you may have, your surgeon will also consider the chance of success of a transplant.

-When a liver becomes available for you and you’re called for the transplant, you should make sure not to eat or drink anything after the call.
+When a liver becomes available for you and you’re called for the liver transplant procedure, you should make sure not to eat or drink anything after the call.
 You’ll be given any additional instructions.
 Before the operation, you will undergo an ECG, blood tests, a chest X-ray.
 You will meet with your surgeon.
-If the donor's liver is found suitable, you’ll proceed with the transplant.
+If the liver transplant donor's liver is found suitable, you’ll proceed with the transplant.

 What to Expect from the Liver Transplant Operation

-The operation can last between 6 hours and 12 hours and is done under general anesthesia.
+The liver transplant procedure or operation can last between 6 hours and 12 hours and is done under general anesthesia.
 Your surgeon will make a long incision across your abdomen.
 He will disconnect the blood supply to and from the liver and bile ducts and then remove the liver.

-If your liver is from a living donor, the doctor will remove a portion of the donor’s liver.
-He will then remover your diseased liver and place the donor’s liver in your body, and connect the bile ducts and blood vessels.
-The liver in your body and that in the donor’s body will quickly regenerate within a few months to its full volume.
+If your liver is from a living donor, the liver transplant surgeon will remove a portion of the donor’s liver.
+He will then remove your diseased liver and place the donor’s liver in your body, and connect the bile ducts and blood vessels.
+That is how the liver transplant procedure works.
+The liver in your body and that in the liver transplant donor’s body will quickly regenerate within a few months to its full volume.

-There are two common risks associated with liver transplant.
+There are two common risks associated with liver transplant procedure.
+They both affect your liver cancer survival rate.

 Rejection: There is a chance that your immune system will attempt to attack your new liver since it is unable to distinguish between the transplanted liver and other foreign invaders like bacteria and viruses.
 Any immune system attacks that could occur are blocked by medication.
 This rejection tends to occur within the first 90 days after transplant and in about 64 percent of patients.